 The payment gateway you work with may ask users for personal data.
 With its help, shippers can pay and carriers can receive payment after delivery conditions are met.

 In 2019, In 2019, Uber added rating functionality to Uber Freight.
 Follow the lead: allow shippers to leave feedback on carriers’ services to make your platform more trustworthy.

 Ask shippers for detailed descriptions of their cargo, and grant carriers access to this information.

 - Live chat

-Let users communicate on your platform.
+Let shippers and carriers communicate on your platform.

 - Location-based features

 Navigation is essential.
 Let drivers build optimized routes and provide shippers with precise information on a cargo’s location.

 - Invoice management